 Selling a House in Probate New Mexico

-Selling a house undergoing the probate process in New Mexico is by no means easy.
+Selling a New Mexico house undergoing the probate process is by no means easy.
 There are so many legal processes that the property should go through before it can be listed as a probate sale.
 Even after the property is sold to the highest bidder, there is still paperwork to accomplish.

 Whether you are an executor who needs guidance on the probate process or simply a relative who would benefit from the sale, you'll find this guide useful.